QualitativeDataRepository/dataverse-previewers/previewers/react-source/README.md

 3. Upon push the CI workflow will run and build your code.

 > **Warning**
-> Please make sure, that upon building your resulting `html` file points to the necessary `js` and `css` files.
+> Please make sure, that upon building your resulting `html` file points to the necessary `js` and `css` files using *relative* paths.
 Otherwise the page wont work since, the built files will be moved based on the given extension:
 >
 > * `css` to `previewers/betatest/css`
 > * `js` to `previewers/betatest/js`